udayakumar-s/ej2-angular-docs/ej2-angular/carousel/animations-and-transitions.md

 ---
 layout: post
 title: Animations and transitions in Angular Carousel component | Syncfusion
-description: Learn here all about Animations and transitions in Syncfusion ##Platform_Name## Carousel component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Animations and transitions in Syncfusion Angular Carousel component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Animations and transitions
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Animations and transitions in Angular Carousel component